LostMinions/.github/profile/README.md

 This GitHub organization hosts all official **Lost Minions** codebases —
 websites, bots, tools, and creative assets powering the Lost Minions network.

+You’ll find:

+- 🕹️ Game prototypes and tools
+- 🤖 Bots and automation
+- 🧙 D&D and tabletop resources
+- 🧱 3D-printable designs and utilities
+- 🧪 Odd experiments that went a little too far (on purpose)

 Whether it’s PHP, C#, or pure chaos, every repo here shares one mission:
 **build something weird, make it work, and have fun doing it.**

 ---

 > 👾 *“Lost but not forgotten.”*